Date Joined: February 9, 2010

 anything related to the media I like

-If you must send Twilight, make sure it is Team Jacob
+If you must send Twilight, please send Team Jacob

 interesting words/images from magazines